brandongohwh/CUEAudio/README.md

 <br/>a.
 Save extraction locaton to file also -> Handle later due to fast push
 6. Clean code by changing lots of constants to variables
 7. Make cross-compatibility by delivering full Python script/C#
+8. Due to a problem, if you had used the default options the first time and opted to convert the files to MP3 the second time, the program will convert **ALL** existing WAV to MP3